manuchis/datalog-data-governance/data-consent-specifications/Data-Sharing-Consent-(DSC).md

 # SmartDataModel {}

-**Description:** Object containing the basic information of the Smart Data Model that the DAC is referred to.
+**Description:** Object containing the basic information of the Smart Data Model that the DSC is referred to.

 | @type         | Expected Type        | Example value(s)     |
 | ------------- | -------------        | -------------        |